 Data Breach Exposes 3 Billion Personal Information Records

-The National Public Data (NPD) breach
+The National Public Data breach

 First, the details.
-The filed complaint concerns National Public Data (NPD), a company that provides background checks.
+The filed complaint concerns the National Public Data (NPD), a public records data provider that offers background checks and fraud prevention services.
 Per their website, “[NPD obtains] information from various public record databases, court records, state and national databases, and other repositories nationwide.”
+The complaint alleges that NPD was hit by a data breach in or around April 2024.
+The complaint filed in the U.S. District Court further alleges that:

 • The company “assumed legal and equitable duties to those individuals to protect and safeguard that information from unauthorized access and intrusion.”